How to Delete Everything on Your iPhone

 Selling or recycling your iPhone is a great way to earn some cash and help the environment.
 But if you don’t remove personal data from your iPhone first, you could become an easy target for hackers.
 Fortunately, Apple has made it easy to erase all content and settings on iPhones as it works to improve privacy protection for customers.
 Here’s what to do before selling or recycling your iPhone, including how to delete everything on your iPhone.
-You’ll also want to avoid these mistakes that make your phone an easy target for hackers, too.

 Why it’s important to remove personal data from your phone

 Forgetting to wipe your data before trading in your iPhone could put your private information at risk.
 Why?
 “When you sell or recycle your phone, you don’t know where the phone goes,” says Eva Velasquez, president and CEO of Identity Theft Resource Center.
 “If you do not remove that personal data, it travels with the phone.”
 All of that data—including financial account information, frequently visited locations, and even behavioral biometrics—can easily be used by criminals for fraud, scams, and identity theft.
 That’s not the only cybersecurity secret hackers don’t want you to know.

 Steps to take before you wipe data

 How to backup iPhone

 Before erasing your iPhone’s data, any personal files stored on your phone that you want to keep, such as music, photos, and documents, will need to be saved on a separate device.
 You can back up these files to a memory card or computer, or upload them to iCloud.
 Learn how to recycle or donate other outdated tech devices, too.